 Secondly there are oral contacts where we use our mouth or tongue to kiss or stimulate (by licking, sucking or kissing) the sex organ (called oral sex) or other parts of the body.
 Oral sex performed on a man (called fellatio) is much more common than oral sex performed on a woman (called cunnilingus).
 Cunnilingus is associated with lesbians and pornography.

 We can differentiate between three approaches to intercourse.
 The vast majority of intercourse is defined by a man’s sex drive.
 A man holds his erect penis between his lover’s legs to find the entrance to her vagina.
 The man then thrusts rhythmically into her vagina as the woman kisses or caresses him allowing him the time he needs to ejaculate.
 Vaginal intercourse provides women with almost no physical or erotic stimulation.
 Women offer intercourse to a lover because it involves them in very little explicit activity and because they know that it is expected.
 Compared with foreplay, intercourse involves a woman in the least effort.
 A woman only needs to allow a man to penetrate her vagina and thrust until ejaculation.

 Secondly there is intercourse that is preceded by foreplay.
 Foreplay is primarily provided by the man.
 Research indicates that men with a creative imagination tend to enjoy eroticism, fantasy, masturbation and foreplay more than others.
 Men’s enjoyment of eroticism (male turn-ons) may be the result of having an active creative imagination.
-Other men (especially when young) prefer to get straight to intercourse rather than indulge in eroticism.
+Other men (especially when young) prefer to get straight to intercourse rather than spend time on erotic turn-ons.
 Eroticism includes male turn-ons that fall short of intercourse.